Alan Brain

 - Documentary -

 This is the trailer of the award-winning feature documentary film The Rumba Kings.
-I edited both the feature film and this trailer.
+I edited this trailer.
+I edited, produced and directed the film.

 - Documentary -